MicrosoftDocs/azure-docs/articles/app-service/webjobs-sdk-get-started.md

 * Add an Application Insights logging provider with default [filtering](webjobs-sdk-how-to.md#log-filtering).
 When running locally, all Information and higher-level logs are written to both the console and Application Insights.
 * Put the [LoggerFactory](./webjobs-sdk-how-to.md#logging-and-monitoring) object in a `using` block to ensure that log output is flushed when the host exits.

 Add the Application Insights provider to your logging code with the following steps.
-Use the key you added earlier to your app settings.
+Use the key you added previously to your app settings.

 1. Install the latest stable 3.x version of the [`Microsoft.Azure.WebJobs.Logging.ApplicationInsights` NuGet package](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Logging.ApplicationInsights/).